What is compilation?

 Code generation

-• This step takes the AST and traverses it to generate object code that can be executed by the computer
+• This step takes the intermediate representation (AST) and traverses it to generate object code (machine code) that can be executed by the target system

 Optimisation

-• This step modifies the code to make it more efficient without changing its functionality
+• This step refines the object code to enhance efficiency without changing its functionality

-• This is important to attempt because it reduces the memory required to run the code, which leads to faster execution
+• This is important because it reduces the memory required and leads to faster execution

 Summary of Compilation Stages